About Somatic Coaching

 Coaching, Therapy and other Complementary Approaches

 Coaching and therapy offer something different for your life.
-Many of my clients coach with me and also work with a psychotherapist.
+Many of my clients coach with me and also work with a psychotherapist or with bodyworkers and therapists from different modalities.

 In my own life, I find that therapy supports me to dive deep into the past to understand how experience and trauma affect my present behaviours.
 I also receive regular coaching with a generative somatics practitioner, which supports me to attune to what is here now, and what is wanting to emerge.
-I also spend time with other somatic approaches that are complementary to coaching, such as dance, grief rituals, Emotional Freedom Technique, and Clinical Somatics.
+I also spend time with other somatic approaches that are complementary to coaching, such as dance, grief rituals, acupuncture, intuitive energy, and Clinical Somatic Movement.

 If you are working with a therapist or have somatic, spiritual or therapeutic practices that are part of your life, we can explore these in our Connection Call.
 I will partner with you to seek that our coaching sessions are complementary to those approaches and that the different practices are mutually enhancing.

-Transparency and openness is really important to me - I want your experience of working with me to be really positive and based on trust and clarity.
+Transparency and openness are really important to me - I want your experience of working with me to be really positive and based on trust and clarity.
+I follow the International Coaching Federation's (ICF) ethical and professional guidelines for coaching.
 Before our first session, you'll receive a coaching agreement which explains what you can expect from our time together.
-Here's a little of what it says:

 Confidentiality and ethics are an important part of my role as a coach.
 You can read more about this here: